Bad Breath Treatment in London

 What are the effects of bad breath?

-Although incredibly common, bad breath can have some negative side effects which may leave you feeling embarrassed or ashamed to socialise.
-Some of the most common effects of bad breath that we’ve heard from our patients include:
+Although incredibly common, bad breath can have some negative side effects.
+The most common effects of bad breath that we’ve heard from our patients include:

 • Feeling too embarrassed to socialise